dart-lang/site-www/src/_guides/language/language-tour.md

   //...
 }
 ```
-In the above code we are restricting mixin MusicalPerformer to be only used by the classes which either
-extend or implement the Musician class.
+In the preceding code, only classes that extend or implement the `Musician` class
+can use the mixin `MusicalPerformer`.
+Because `MusicBand` extends `Musician`, it can mix in `MusicalPerformer`.

 {{site.alert.version-note}}
   Support for the `mixin` keyword was introduced in Dart 2.1.
 Code in earlier